 Neurogenic claudication (NC) is a group of symptoms that are commonly associated with spinal stenosis, which is the narrowing of the spinal canal.
 This condition commonly develops in the lumbar (lower) region of the spine with the following symptoms:

 These symptoms often develop at the site of the nerve compression and can travel the length of the nerve pathway into the buttocks and legs, if developed in the lower back.
 Read on to get an overview of neurogenic claudication, including the causes and treatments of the debilitating symptoms associated with this condition.

-Neurogenic conditions originate in the nervous system, while the Latin word “claudication” literally means limping.
-Neurogenic claudication, therefore, is defined as limping that is accompanied by pain and cramping in the lower back, buttocks, hips, and legs.
+Neurogenic conditions originate in the nervous system, while the Latin word claudication translates to limping.
+Neurogenic claudication, therefore, is defined as limping that is accompanied by pain and cramping in the lower back, buttocks, hips and legs.
 These symptoms may follow periods of walking or standing and can also occur while coughing.

 This condition is a classic symptom of lumbar stenosis, or a narrowing of the lower region of the spine.
-A number of conditions can cause the spinal canal and nerve spaces to narrow, and for spinal nerves or even the spinal cord itself to become compressed, including:
+A number of conditions can cause the spinal canal and nerve spaces to narrow, and the spinal nerves or the spinal cord itself to become compressed, including:

 - Bone spurs

 - Bulging discs

 Many of these spine conditions are caused by degenerative changes that occur as a person ages.
 After years of continued wear on the body, the elements of the spine may begin to break down.
 When these conditions cause a spinal nerve to become compressed, a number of painful symptoms may develop, including pain, muscle weakness, numbness, tingling, spasms and neurogenic claudication.